vkucukcakar/lemp-stack-compose/README.md

 LEMP Stack with Docker Compose

-Nginx, PHP-FPM, MySQL and more...
+Nginx, PHP-FPM, MySQL and GUI.
 LEMP stack to run a single or a few number of isolated web sites sharing a common MySQL database.
-A Nginx reverse proxy is used on the top and web sites have their own PHP and upstream Nginx containers.
-Docker Compose files contain proxy and upstream configuration directives for example.com.
-Images automatically create well-commented (Nginx, PHP, etc.) configuration files to be edited by mounting directories.
-Currently configured to use a rsyslog image and text logs.
-These compose files are a ready-to-use example of LEMP stack with Docker.
+Build example.com in minutes.

 * Custom Nginx and PHP-FPM images based on official images
+* A Nginx reverse proxy is used on the top and web sites have their own PHP and upstream Nginx containers.
+* Docker Compose files contain proxy and upstream configuration directives for example.com.
 * Nginx, PHP-FPM and rsyslog images will create well-commented configuration files on the first run
 * All automatically created configurations are well-commented and ready to be edited at mount location configurations/
+* Adminer (MySQL GUI) runs on 127.0.0.1:8080 with default root password "toor" which must be changed from docker-compose.yml
+* Portainer (Docker GUI) runs on 127.0.0.1:9000 and will ask for a new password on first run
-* MySQL configuration is statically included at location configurations/server-db/mysql.cnf
+* MySQL configuration is statically included at location configurations/server-db/
+* Adminer configuration is statically included at location configurations/server-adminer/
+* Currently configured to use a rsyslog image and save text logs to location log/
+* All images are Alpine based and lightweight
-* Containers: Nginx proxy, Nginx upstream, PHP-FPM, MySQL, Rsyslog, Postfix, Adminer/Phpmyadmin, Portainer
+* Containers: Nginx proxy, Nginx upstream, PHP-FPM, MySQL, Rsyslog, Adminer/Phpmyadmin, Portainer

 ## Requirements